Curlew River: Synopsis

-Curlew River opens, as do the other two Church Parables, with a processional, to the hymn Te lucis ante terminum (To Thee before the close of day), in which all performers, including the musicians, walk to the performance area and take their places.
+Curlew River opens, as do the other two Church Parables, with a processional, to the hymn Te lucis ante terminum (To Thee before the close of day), in which monks/performers plus musicians, process in and take their places.
 At a cue from the organ, the Abbot, who acts as a narrator, introduces the "mystery" to be presented.
 The monks who depict the principal players don their costumes to stately instrumental accompaniment after which the play commences.

-The Ferryman sings of a memorial service that will be held that day at a shrine across the river.
+The Ferryman sings of a commemoration that will be held that day at a shrine across the river.
 A Traveller approaches, wishing to cross the Curlew River.
-The Ferryman delays his departure when they hear the Madwoman approaching.
-She has gone mad because of grief for her son, who disappeared a year ago.
-Though the Ferryman is initially reluctant to carry the Madwoman, the other characters take pity on her and persuade him to give her passage.
+The Ferryman delays his departure and then they hear the cries of the approaching Madwoman.
+She is deranged out of grief for her son, who inexplicably disappeared a year ago.
+The Ferryman is initially reluctant to carry the Madwoman, but the other characters take pity on her and persuade him to give her passage.
 As they cross the river, the Ferryman tells the story of the shrine: it is the burial place of a boy who arrived the year before with a cruel master who had kidnapped him from his home near the Black Mountains.
 The boy was sick, and his master abandoned him by the river.
 Despite being cared for by the locals, the boy died.
 The Ferryman recounts the boy's words: